The cashback site I check first for online shopping. Pays the highest cashback rate six or seven times out of ten.

 Should you use TopCashback?

-If you’re new to cashback entirely, start with my complete cashback guide before signing up anywhere — the principles matter more than the specific platform you pick first.
+If you’re new to cashback entirely, start with my complete cashback guide before signing up anywhere.
+The principles matter more than the specific platform you pick first.

-For maximum cashback overall, layer it — my cashback stacking guide covers how to combine cashback sites with credit card cashback, debit card cashback, and gift card discounts on the same purchase.
-The most effective strategy isn’t choosing one site — it’s stacking them.
+For maximum cashback overall, layer it.
+My cashback stacking guide covers how to combine cashback sites with credit card cashback, debit card cashback, and gift card discounts on the same purchase.
+The most effective strategy isn’t choosing one site.
+It’s stacking them.

 Frequently Asked Questions